NWChemEx-Project/DeveloperTools/dox/GitProcedure.md

 Typically one thinks of the code itself as having a single state.
 This state evolves as features are added to the code.
 The timeline of the code's state is termed the "master branch" (history in Git is thought of as tree-like).
 By default the clone you get only has the master branch.
-It's best to keep this branch clean (*i.e.* don't make your changes to it) as it'll make your life easier when it comes time to get updates and to merge.
-To this end the first thing you should do is make a new branch.
+A widely adopted convention of the Git community (adherence to which will make your life easier long term) is that the master branch should always be deployable (*i.e.* work and be relatively bug-free).
+This convention is easy to meet if we always keep this branch clean (*i.e.* don't make your changes to it) and we keep it up to date.
+In an effort to keep the master branch clean the first thing you should do is thus make a new branch.
 This is done by:

 ~~~.git
 git checkout -b <branch_name>
 ~~~

-where `branch_name` is the name of the branch you'll be working on (if the branch already exists, say you're switching between branches to work on another feature, omit the `-b`; Git will yell at you if the branch exists and you use the `-b` flag).
-In general you should have one branch per feature you're working on.
-The resulting branch starts a new timeline that diverges from the master branch at some specific point.
-Importantly this provides you a means of version controlling your changes until you're ready to merge them back into master.
+where `branch_name` is the name of the branch you'll be working on.
+The `-b` flag tells Git to make the branch (Git will yell at you if the branch exists and you use the `-b` flag).
+The resulting branch starts a new timeline that diverges from the master branch's current state.
+All of your development will occur on this branch.
+Since the branch has diverged from the master branch it is safe to routinely track your changes, even before they're ready to be merged back into master.

 At this point you begin developing your great new feature on your new branch.
-As time goes by and you write more and more code, you'll reach a point where you'll want to save the code's state to VC so that you can revert to it if something goes horribly wrong.
-To do this, first you have to tell Git what code you want to save:
+As time goes by and you write more and more code, you'll reach a point where you'll want to save the branch's state with Git so that you can revert if something goes horribly wrong.
+To do this, first you have to tell Git what files you want to save:

 ~~~.git
 git add <files_to_save>
 ~~~

+where `files_to_save` is one or more files to save (Linux wild cards work, *e.g.* `git add *.cpp` will save all C++ source files in the current directory).
-Note that at this point the state of the files is not saved (they are what is typically referred to as staged).
+After this command, the state of the files is not saved yet (they are what is typically referred to as staged).
 The staging phase makes it easier for you to fine tune what gets saved and what doesn't.
-You can run `git add` as many times as you want to keep building up the staged file list.
-At this point it's useful to note that you can get a wealth of information about the current repo's state via:
+You can run `git add` as many times as you want and keep amassing files to save.
+It's useful to note that you can get a wealth of information about the current repo's state via:

 ~~~.git
 git status